ElektraInitiative/libelektra/src/plugins/email/README.md

 ## Introduction

 This plugin validates email addresses using regular expressions.
+The plugin does not support the full RFC5321 spec.
+For more information see [Limitations](#Limitations) below.

 ## Installation